Association for Rural & Small Libraries: Conferences

 With a focus on practical workshops, presentations are geared toward the small and rural library audience.
 Prior to ARSL's formation, the Center for the Study of Rural Librarianship at Clarion University in Clarion, Pennsylvania sponsored conferences that were held throughout the US from 1990–1999.
 From 2001–2007, ARSL's annual conference was held in Columbus, Ohio, and depended heavily on the Center for the Study of Rural Librarianship for financial and logistical support.

 From 2004–2006, conferences were held in conjunction with the Association for Bookmobile and Outreach Services (ABOS).
 In response to member requests and to provide greater access by more rural library participants, in 2007 the ARSL decided to hold the annual meeting and conference in different states and geographic regions.
+ARSL's conferences now rotate between the four ARSL regions (West, South, Midwest, and Northeast) on a four-year cycle.

 As a result of the COVID-19 pandemic, the 2020 conference became ARSL's first fully-virtual conference.
 It was originally scheduled to be held in Wichita, Kansas.